-Explanation: The work would be occurring at established BPA substations.
-About seven small trees would be removed at Marion Substation, and the sites are not identified to provide spotted owl habitat or nesting sites.
-Some vegetation along the fence would be cleared at Keeler Substation.
-Construction of the fences and gates is expected to occur during daytime hours at the substations with limited to no effect to any listed or special-status species.
+Explanation: The project would be at the BPA Wautoma Substation and the surrounding perimeter.
+No trees would be removed, and the site is not identified to provide northern spotted owl habitat or nesting sites.
+Construction of the fences and gates is expected to occur during daytime hours at the substation with limited to no effect to any listed or special-status species.